Dealing with Dyslexia

 Studies have shown that the human brain is not actually wired to read.
 The brain is wired to learn to speak and understand spoken language.
 When we learn to read, we hijack those language areas and use them for reading.
 This is why speaking comes so naturally, without instruction, whereas reading is much more difficult.

 Can this be corrected?
+Can the child learn to read using the auditory cortex rather than the visual cortex?
 There is research to show that with early intervention and specific instruction, the dyslexic child’s brain can be re-wired to process written language correctly.
+The child can begin to read using the auditory cortex, linking letters with their phonemic sounds and sounding out words phonetically.
 (See bottom of the post for resources).

 There are many famous scientists, composers, and artists who were dyslexic.